 Photo gallery of the Batavia

-If you click on a picture you will get the high resolution image 2560 * 1920 pixels.
+If you click on a picture you will get the high resolution image.

 View towards the Batavia over the De Zeven Provinciën reconstruction site: